PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Yeah, you only hear about it in the songs, because ain't real."

 "You're heart is only filled with money," said Asarah.
+"Money and mistrust."

 "No," said Boltac, "It's not full.
 There's room for more."
 Asarah rolled her eyes.
 "Besides, that's not the point.
-The point is my head is filled  with common sense.
+It's not about my heart.
+My head is filled  with common sense.
 Say he's not being conned -- Which is unlikely, but what the hell -- so I give him the sword and he goes and gets himself killed.
 Enh, then that's on me and for what?"

-But that's how she will know.
+"But that's how she will know.
 The only way she can know!"

-"Know what, that he's an idiot."
+"Know what, he's an idiot?"

 "The girl, she's in danger right?"